 First start by peeling, cutting and boiling potatoes for about 10 minutes.

 Then spread them over a baking sheet lined with parchment paper and greased with some olive oil.
 Add the red pepper that you’d like to roast too.
 Spray with some olive oil and sprinkle some salt on top.
-Bake at 350F/180C for about 10-15 minutes and take out of the oven.
+Bake at 350F/180C for about 10-15 minutes, then take out of the oven.

 You’ll probably have even more time while the potatoes are boiling and baking and you can use it to make the feta cheese appetizer.
 Mash feta with garlic, olive oil and parsley as described in this recipe and add that to the big bowl as well.